-C. Site policies
+C. Other Sites

-A number of specific sites and areas outside the Growth Area are proposed for development or may be developed in future.
-The development of these sites and areas are considered to have wider implications for the Area as a whole.
+A number of sites and areas outside the Growth Area are proposed for development or may be developed in future.
+This Plan does not seek to allocate these sites for development; this section merely outlines the factors that should be considered if proposals are brought forward for development during the lifetime of this Plan.
+Any development of the sites and areas listed below are considered to have wider implications for the Area as a whole.
 This Plan therefore seeks to provide detailed guidance for how these locations are developed.
 The policies in this section should also be read in conjunction with the policies elsewhere in this Plan.

-POLICY 4: Specific Sites
+POLICY 5: Other Sites